Welcome to Musandam, the most rugged, unique and beautiful part of the Arabian Peninsula

 First though before we dive into it…

-How did the Musandam Peninsular come to be?
+How did the Musandam Peninsula come to be?

 This is truly one of the truly fascinating yet difficult to explain geography lessons!